Do more with your smartphone without paying more for mobile data

 While iOS doesn’t keep tabs on specific months of data usage (it only shows the total), you can restart this counter by tapping “Reset Statistics” at the bottom of the page.
 To get the best understanding of which apps are using your mobile data, you should first wipe these statistics.
 Then, during your first day of usage, periodically check the Cellular page to see which apps have been using your mobile data.
 While you’re not able to sort between foreground (when you’ve opened the app) and background (when data is being used without your knowledge) for each app like you can on Android, it’s still pretty easy to figure out.
 Just keep a mental note of which apps you’ve actually been opening and using, so you can find the culprits using cellular data without your approval and disable them so you don’t get dinged later.
 [Learn more]

 Whether you’re an Android or iOS user, at the end of your first day you should have a basic understanding of which apps can and can’t access your cellular data.
 Your apps should now be split into two groups: One group that has been restricted from connecting to your network data and one group that hasn’t been blocked from cellular data use.

 Many popular apps today include built-in data saving toggles and features.
 However, it’s likely that you can still further reduce the data usage on some of the apps you’ve allowed to access your cellular data.
-For example, Google Chrome offers a compression setting that can reduce your data usage inside the app by up to 50%.
-Facebook added a Data Saver toggle to its app, along with Snapchat and Instagram.
+For example, Google Chrome offers a Lite Mode that can speed up webpage loading and reduce your data usage inside the app by up to 60%.

 Whether you like listening to music or podcasts, all the popular apps (like Spotify) include features to help you predownload your media over a Wi-Fi connection so you can have an identical experience without wasting mobile data on things that could easily be accomplished on your home or office (or coffee shop) wireless network.